jungnoh/req-meta-middleware/README.md

 ```

 ## Usage
-Add inbound-middleware to your middleware stack.
+Add req-meta-middleware to your middleware stack.
 Note that we need to `await` for the middleware to initialize.
 ```ts
 import meta from 'req-meta-middleware';